 L. ‘Dancing Lady’

 Bred by Mak Breeding in the Netherlands, Dancing Lady is a Longiflorum x Oriental x Oriental lily that produces bowl-shaped light pink flowers on top of slender graceful stems.
 The fragrant blossoms are side-facing that come in pairs per stem.
 Always blooming from July to August.
+These types of lilies, like many others, grow best in full sun or partial shade.

 Flashpoint is one of the varieties bearing dark red, almost plum flowers blending with creamy white towards the edges of the petals and complementing dark bronze anthers.
 This is another creation from Mak Breeding of the Netherlands that is a valuable addition to a summer garden.